cboettig/pdg_control/inst/examples/mult_uncertainty_test.md

     V <- Ep
     for (t in 1:Tmax) {
         D[, (Tmax - t + 1)] <- apply(V, 1, which.max)
-        ## q can often exceed y, if fishing is free, there might be more x than
+        ## q can often exceed y: if fishing is free, there might be more x than
         ## you think. if(any(pmin(D[,(Tmax-t+1)], 1:n_h) != D[,(Tmax-t+1)]))
         ## stop() v_t <- sapply(1:n_h, function(i) V[i,D[i,(Tmax-t+1)]]) # Look-up
         ## value given by which.max